 What is the true meaning of patriotism?
-Many Americans have been debating about this topic since the Revolutionary War.
+Many Americans have been debating this topic since the Revolutionary War.
 In today’s political climate, this question is often disputed with heated discourse.
 Some believe that fighting for your country’s freedom makes you a true patriot.
 Others feel that being a proud American is the definition of patriotism.
 Which one of them is right?
 Is either one of these opinions right?
 Could this concept be something more than all those ideas put together?
-Well lucky for all of us, one American author dared to answer all these questions many years ago, as he passionately discussed his belief of the definition of an active American patriot.
+Well lucky for all of us, one American author dared to answer all these questions many years ago, as he passionately discussed his belief in the definition of an active American patriot.
 This author was Henry David Thoreau.
 In his essay "Civil Disobedience," Thoreau teaches Americans what the "virtue of patriotism" really means (Thoreau).
 It wasn’t about who fought the hardest and the longest, or who carried the biggest American flag; Thoreau knew that patriotism, real patriotism, meant so much more.

 Patriotism and True Sacrifice

 For Henry David Thoreau, it was very important to both educate and empower the American public on the topic of patriotism.
-Thoreau lived during a time where both Presidents and other politicians regularly did things that were less than ethical.
+Thoreau lived during a time when both Presidents and other politicians regularly did things that were less than ethical.
 It was imperative, in his opinion, to let all of the public know that they had inalienable rights that allowed them to speak up when they did not agree with the actions of politicians.
 Thoreau even went a step further to let Americans know that just because they didn’t agree with a politician or a winning party, this did not mean they were forced to remain silent.
 He felt they had a civic duty to speak up against politicians.
 To be specific, in his essay, Thoreau very eloquently stated:

 A lot of irony can be found in this statement.
 When a soldier gives up his/her life and freedom for America, there is often no “thank you” issued.
 And if some individual fights for civil rights (or rights that are already inalienable to them under the Constitution), they are considered an enemy of the state.
 In Thoreau’s opinion, these were the true patriots of America.
 They fight for people’s rights when no one else does, and, most importantly, they do so despite adversity.

-What is true virtue in the eyes of a patriot?
+What Is True Virtue in the Eyes of a Patriot?

 At a quick glance, a reader might think that Thoreau did not define patriotism at all, but this reader would be greatly mistaken.
 In this passage, he was using sarcasm to make a point: a patriot has no price tag on them.
-It isn’t about who they vote for, or who they follow, or even making the right political choice.
+It isn’t about who they vote for, who they follow, or even making the right political choice.
 A true patriot is a person that serves only moral and ethical guidelines, without regard for the consideration of what it may cost them.
 Thoreau wanted his readers to understand that patriotism is not this shiny medal that can be carried around as you follow the flock of sheep into a den of wolves.
 Instead, he was proving to everyone just the opposite: patriotism is thankless, it’s unwelcoming, and it’s hurtful…but it is all that makes up a man’s and woman’s virtue.

 Civil Disobedience by Henry David Thoreau

 In conclusion, it’s indisputable that Henry David Thoreau felt very strongly about patriotism.
 In his essay "Civil Disobedience," Thoreau teaches all Americans what the "virtue of patriotism" really means (Thoreau).
 He proves to his readers that this concept is about self-sacrifice.
 It’s not about who you vote for or what political party you belong to.
 He proves this to us by clearly stating that a true patriot isn’t a part of the majority: “There is but little virtue in the action of masses of men” (Thoreau).
-He tells his readers that patriots are individuals such as “martyrs” and “soldiers”; patriots are people who have given up something, in one way or another, for their country (Thoreau).
+He tells his readers that patriots are individuals such as “martyrs” and “soldiers;" patriots are people who have given up something, in one way or another, for their country (Thoreau).
 Thoreau was showing everyone there was a distinct difference between being “virtuous” and having “virtue” (Thoreau).
 It should be noted though that there is a bit of a paradox in all of Thoreau’s passionate statements.
 What if a patriot can no longer be a patriot?
 “I believe that the State will soon be able to take all my work of this sort out of my hands, and then I shall be no better patriot than my fellow-countrymen” (Thoreau).
 Perhaps it is that fear of being unable to sacrifice that truly makes up the definition of patriotism.

 Thoreau, Henry David.
 “On the Duty of Civil Disobedience.”
 New York: The New American Library, 1963.
 Print.